lugoga/theHinge/content/publications.md

 title: Publications
 ---

-This page will go about semba and the purpose of this blog

 + **Semba**, Masumbuko, Rick Lumpkin, Ismael Kimirei, Yohanna Shaghude, and Ntahondi Nyandwi.
 "Seasonal and Spatial Variation of Surface Current in the Pemba Channel, Tanzania."
 PLOS ONE 14, no. 1 (2019): e0210303.
 + Mahatane, A., Yunus D. Mgaya, R. B. Hoza, P. O. Onyango, and M. **Semba**.
 "Co-Management of Lake Victoria Fisheries."
 In Lake Victoria Fisheries Resources : Research and Management in Tanzania, edited by Yunus D. Mgaya and Shigalla B. Mahongo, 219-39.
 Cham: Springer International Publishing, 2017.
 + Kimirei, I. A., M. **Semba**, C. Mwakosya, Yunus D. Mgaya, and Shigalla B. Mahongo.
 "Environmental Changes in the Tanzanian Part of Lake Victoria."
 In Lake Victoria Fisheries Resources : Research and Management in Tanzania, edited by Yunus D. Mgaya and Shigalla B. Mahongo, 37-59.
 Cham: Springer International Publishing, 2017.